 Symptoms of Meniere’s Disease

 Vertigo, a spinning or whirling sensation that causes balance problems.
 During an attack of vertigo, you may have nausea, vomiting, and sweating.
 Attacks usually begin suddenly.
 They may last for 20 minutes to several hours.
 You may have attacks rarely, frequently, or in clusters.
 The first attack is usually the most intense.

 Problems with hearing.
-Hearing is often partially or completely lost during vertigo attacks.
+Hearing is often partially or completely lost in the affected ear during vertigo attacks.
 It’s common for hearing to gradually get worse as the illness goes on.

-Tinnitus, ringing, buzzing, whistling, or roaring noises in the ear.
+Tinnitus, ringing, buzzing, whistling, or roaring noises in the affected ear ear.
 These noises may come and go or may always be present.
 The noises may get louder just before a vertigo attack.